rust-lang/rustc-dev-guide/src/rustdoc.md

 * Most of the HTML printing code is in `html/format.rs` and `html/render.rs`.
   It's in a bunch of `fmt::Display` implementations and supplementary functions.
-* The types that got `Display` impls above are defined in `clean/mod.rs`, right next to the custom `Clean` trait used to process them out of the rustc HIR.
+* The types that have `Display` impls above are defined in `clean/mod.rs`, right next to the custom `Clean` trait used to process them out of the rustc [HIR].
 * The bits specific to using rustdoc as a test harness are in `test.rs`.
 * The Markdown renderer is loaded up in `html/markdown.rs`, including functions for extracting doctests from a given block of Markdown.